-Designed for cruisers, sailors and sailing racers who demand high performance, ease of operation and feature integration, the GPSMAP 7407 chartplotter with 7-inch multi-touch widescreen display has a 10 Hz internal GPS that updates position and heading 10 times per second.
-It is fully network capable, including the Garmin Network and NMEA 2000, and offers the conveniences of built-in Wi-Fi® connectivity.
+Designed for sportfishermen, cruisers, sailors and sailing racers who demand high performance, ease of operation and feature integration in a chartplotter/sonar combo.
+The 10-inch multi-touch widescreen GPSMAP 7410xsv combo includes built-in dual CHIRP sonar plus CHIRP ClearVü and CHIRP SideVü scanning sonar with the clearest images on the water.
+Its internal 10 Hz GPS updates your position and heading 10 times per second.
+GPSMAP 7410xsv is fully network capable, including Garmin Network and NMEA 2000, and offers the conveniences of built-in Wi-Fi® connectivity.

 You can add your choice of Garmin marine radar, including our powerful xHD2 open array radars or xHD dome radars that pairs ease of use with advanced open array features.

-GPSMAP 7407 allows you to share features with other compatible GPSMAP units, such as radar, GCV 10 ClearVü and SideVü scanning sonar, GSD 24, GSD 25 and GSD 26 sonar modules, supplemental maps, and user data, including waypoints, routes and tracks.
+GPSMAP 7410xsv allows you to share features with other compatible GPSMAP units, such as sonar, radar, supplemental maps and user data, including waypoints, routes and tracks.
 User data entered into 1 chartplotter can be automatically synced with other chartplotters in a network.

 Fast, responsive 10 Hz GPS/GLONASS refreshes your position and heading 10 times each second to make your movement on the screen more fluid.
 It makes dropping up to 5,000 accurate waypoints — and finding your way back to them — quick and easy.

 Enjoy the ability to control all compatible FUSION-Link-enabled audio systems directly from your compatible chartplotter display.